 The Commission considers general expenditures to include program expenses, supporting services, and any commitments or liabilities to be paid in the subsequent year.
 As part of the Commission's liquidity management plan, it structures its financial assets to be available as its obligations come due.
-Cash in excess of daily requirements are invested in GCFA's short-term pooled investment fund.
+Cash in excess of daily requirements are invested in GCFA's CBP.
 This fund established by the Commission may be drawn upon, if necessary, to meet unexpected liquidity needs.